hidyg/sae_finance/README.md

 # Code repo "news representation"
-Accompanies paper "Deep news representations for macro finance".
+Accompanies paper "Learning Deep news representations for macro finance".

 Implements pytorch versions of supervised autoencoder (SAE) architectures (see Le, L., Patterson, A., & White, M. (2018)) in the financial context of the paper.